OpenFn/docs/docs/get-help/support.md

 sidebar_label: Support
 ---

-## Aask the Community!
+## Ask the Community!
 If you need help getting started, have questions, or product feedback, first check out our **[Community](https://community.openfn.org)**.
 Our core team and other OpenFn implementers monitor all posts to help each other out, share examples, and circulate product updates.

-## Have a private query or issue with your OpenFn SaaS project?
+## Have a question about your project on OpenFn.org?
 If you're using the hosted OpenFn platform SaaS, and have a private question about your project, account, or billing, contact our core team at [support@openfn.org](mailto://support@openfn.org).

 ## Need helping hands?